 We all hope to be happy and live a ‘good life’– whatever that means!
-Do you wonder what does it actually mean?
+Do you wonder, what does it actually mean?

 The basic role of ‘philosophy’ is to ask questions, and think about the nature of human thought and the universe.
 Thus, a discussion of the philosophy of happiness in life can be seen as an examination of the very nature of happiness and what it means for the universe.

 Philosophers have been inquiring about happiness since ancient times.
-Aristotle, when he asked ‘what is the ultimate purpose of human existence’ alluded to the fact that the purpose was what he argued to be ‘happiness’.
+Aristotle, when he asked ‘what is the ultimate purpose of human existence’ alluded to the fact that purpose was what he argued to be ‘happiness’.
 He termed this eudaimonia – “activity expressing virtue”.
 This will all be explained shortly.

 The purpose of this article is to explore the philosophy of happiness in life, including taking a closer look at Aristotle’s philosophy and answering some of those “big” questions about happiness and living a ‘good life’.
-In this article, you will also find some practical tips that hopefully you can put into place in your own life.
+In this article, you will also find some practical tips that hopefully you can put in place in your own life.
 Enjoy!

 This article contains: